 Prerequisites: None

-BUS 320 Data Analysis for Business Decisions
+BUS 320 Date Analysis for Business Decisions

 This course is an introduction to statistical methods and techniques as tools for management decisionmaking.
 Specific topics to be covered include: sampling and sampling distributions, parametric and nonparametric statistical inference methods, simple and multiple regression, and forecasting techniques as applied to business and management problems.
 Students will gain the ability to build forecasting models using a variety of techniques, employing mathematical and statistical models including regression techniques, time series analysis, and business and economic indicators for forecasting.
 Students will also learn to use various computer software including Excel, SPSS and Access.